 - Ask for another copy.

-- Ask your employer if they have your W-2 available online so you can easily import it with Turbo Tax.
+- Check to see if your W-2 is available online so you can easily import it.

 What to Do If Two Weeks Has Passed and Your W-2 Has Still Not Arrived

 - Call the IRS for assistance at 800-829-1040.
 When you call, you should be prepared to provide your name, address, social, employers name, address, telephone number, employment dates, and estimated wages based on your current pay stub.
 This allows the IRS to contact your employer and remind them to send you your W-2.